ffbinaries/ffbinaries-node/contributing.md

 ## TODO

-* add `downloadFilesIfNotPresent(components, destination, callback)`
 * global installs (place binaries in `/usr/local/bin` or `C:/ffmpeg`)
-* add preference to cache JSON for offline installs (`--offline`)
-* improve quality of tests
 * proof-read and correct documentation where necessary
 * **[help needed]** recompile all binaries (all platforms; both with and without proprietary codecs)

-These are just a few items currently on the roadmap.
+These are just a few items currently planned.
 You don't have to restrict yourself to items on this list but you can treat them as a suggestion - any help is appreciated.